Hen Party Planning Checklist for Wiltshire | 2026 Guide

 Distribute welcome packs to all guests upon arrival.

-Lead the Stonehenge tour, ensuring all English Heritage tickets are ready.
+Lead the Stonehenge tour with English Heritage tickets ready

 Oversee catering setup or prepare the first meal for the group.

-Coordinate with the private chef or lead the cooking efforts if self-catering.
+Coordinate with your private chef or lead cooking if you are self-catering.

 Guide the Avebury stone circle walk, sharing insights if possible.

-Lead the group around the ancient site, allowing time for exploration and photos.
+Lead the group around Avebury with time for photos and exploring the stones.

 Coordinate transport to Salisbury Cathedral for the private tour.